-Tears rushing down my face, I look down to my stained wrists and sob.
+They are stained.
+Stained with the blood that once seeped through my veins.
 They hurt, they fucking hurt.
 Why?
 Why did I do this to myself?
-The thoughts that instructed me to do this, were stale and no longer my own.
-The voices I heard each day were taunting and merciless, they hurt me, they controlled me.
+Tell me.
+Tell me.
+I don’t know.
+The thoughts that instructed me to do this, were stale and didn’t belong to me.
+Who is this?
+The walls that surround me were pale and cracked.
+Hollow voices that I heard each passing day were taunting and merciless.
+They hurt me; they caged me.

-I can see a face in the shattered mirror.
-It is pale and lifeless; it is mine.
-I am barely alive you see.
-I no longer feel anything anymore as the sharp blade pierces through my skin.
-I smile and weep as the vermillion coloured blood escapes from beneath me.
-I know that this is wrong and selfish, but I am no longer who I used to be.
-Leaves falling softly to the ground, the final ice cream scoop into the cone, the application of bright red lipstick and the catching of falling snow in my mouth, don’t bring me happiness or release.
-I have lost the simplicity of these actions, I have lost me.
+A pale and lifeless face lives inside the shattered mirror; it’s mine.
+No longer do I feel anything anymore as the sharp blade penetrates through my skin.
+Smiling as the vermillion coloured liquid escapes from beneath me.
+I know that this is wrong and selfish, but no longer am I who I was.
+The leaves falling softly to the ground, the final ice cream scoop into the cone, the application of bright red lipstick and the catching of falling snow in my mouth, don’t bring me happiness or release.
+I have lost the simplicity of these actions; I have lost me.
 I didn’t used to be this way.
-I used to be the one who went out, who applied the red lipstick with pride, who strutted the mini skirt and tight tank tops and I used to be the one who could get anyone I wanted.
+I used to be the one who went out, who applied the red lipstick with honour, who strutted the mini skirt and tight tank tops and I used to be the one who could get anyone I wanted.
 Now look at me.
 The lipstick no longer glides over smoothly as it once did.
-My lips are cracked and dry, my body is limp and has become one that I don’t want to see; now I hide away in remorse and fear.
+My lips are cracked and dry, my body is limp and has become one that I don’t want to see; I now hide away in remorse.

-What are you doing? the voice inside my head screams to me.
-I try to fight it off, I try to bat it away from me, I fail.
+What are you doing? the voice inside my head screams.
+I try to fight it off, to bat it away from me, I fail.
 I fall.
-Down, down spiralling out of control.
-I cover my head, I end up squeezing too hard and hurt myself even more.
+Down spiralling out of control.
+I cover my head and end up grasping too hard, hurting myself even more.
 I don’t cry this time.
-I just let it happen.
-It’s like I am constantly holding my head above the water, struggling not to give up and let myself go.
-The cats no longer claw at one anothe, there is silence; one is dead.
+I just let it happen, feeling I am constantly holding my head above water, struggling not to give up and let myself go.
+The cats no longer claw at one another, there is silence; one is dead.
 The tap has stopped dripping, the dog no longer barks, the siren has faded into the distance and the whispers have gone.
-I hear footsteps approaching.
+Footsteps begin to approach me from the outside.
 Mum.

 The door.
 The door breaks down.
 I swallow.
-I am gone.
+I’m gone.